mirabyte/FrontFacePluginSDK/Documentation/Documentation.md

   * ``PlaylistPage``
 The index of the page on which the playlist should start.
 If you set ``-1`` (default), the playlist will start from the beginning.
 The index of the first page is ``0``.

-If your plugin does support multiple instances that run that the same time, make sure to set the ``AllowMultipleInstances`` property to return ``True``.
+If your plugin does support multiple instances that run at the same time, make sure to set the ``AllowMultipleInstances`` property to return ``True``.
 However, you must make sure by yourself that your plugin works correctly if multiple instances get created within the same app domain.
 Please see [section 9](#9-debugging-plugins-using-microsoft-visual-studio) of this document for details!

 ## 5. Implementing a Service Plugin